dullhunk/cdyf/24-carmen.md

 Duncan: Yeah.
 Okay good.
 The one is so one podcast, I mean, you may or may not listen to podcasts?

-Carmen: There's only to a really listen to one of them's, one of my friends, it's called me time.
+Carmen: There's only one to listen to, one of them is my friends, it's called **ME time** ([sptfy.com/ME-time](https://sptfy.com/ME-time) with Maya and Emma).
 So I used to listen to that on the way to work throughout  and it's just about real life, stuff.
 They speak about how to deal with things that you need had to do things in life.
 How to grow up as very related with this point in my life.

 Duncan: And the last one is one film.
 Don't you go much and it could be something contemporary.
 Could be something as just out now or that you seem in the last couple of weeks or it could be something older.